Wonyoungism: Themes

-Wonyoungism generally "combines the soft, girlish elements of the 'coquette' aesthetic with self-improvement rhetoric," with both halves largely being modeled after Wonyoung herself, who serves as the trend's base of motivation.
-Grazia Singapore stated that "the trend stems from the pursuit of the goddess-like perfection that the idol embodies.
+Wonyoungism generally "combines the soft, girlish elements of the 'coquette' aesthetic with self-improvement rhetoric", with both parts largely modeled on Wonyoung herself.
+Grazia Singapore wrote, "the trend stems from the pursuit of the goddess-like perfection that the idol embodies.
 In a nutshell, the Wonyoung effect is all about self-care, from skincare, to makeup and fitness—think: what would Wonyoung do?"

-On the aesthetic side, some proponents have tried to use Wonyoung's specific makeup products in pursuit of her unique looks, namely "Doe eyes, rosy cheeks and... the glossy lips," with some even going to Wonyoung's beauty salon, Oui Oui Atelier in Seoul, South Korea, to achieve the look themselves.
-On the self-improvement side, some proponents have rushed to buy books which Wonyoung has read, such as Super-Translation: The Words of Buddha and Schopenhauer to Read in Your Forties, both of which saw rapid surges in sales following their recommendations by or sightings with Wonyoung.
+Some proponents have tried to use Wonyoung's specific makeup products in pursuit of her look, namely "Doe eyes, rosy cheeks and... the glossy lips", with some even going to Wonyoung's beauty salon, Oui Oui Atelier in Seoul, to achieve it.
+Proponents have also bought books Wonyoung has read, such as Super-Translation: The Words of Buddha and Schopenhauer to Read in Your Forties, both of which saw rapid surges in sales after being recommended by or seen with Wonyoung.